-The first target was at the first reversal level at 1.0710, this was then followed by 1:1 target at 1.067 and 1:2 target at 1.0610.
-After the first target was hit, the trade would be moved to break even, thus giving a small profit of 20 pips and no risk left.
+The first target was at the first reversal level at 1.0710.
+This was then followed by 1:1 target at 1.067 and 1:2 target at 1.0610.
+After the first target was reached, the trade would be moved to break even.
+Therefore, the trade gave a small profit of 20 pips and no risk left.

-Thus, the eventual decline to 1.067 and then to 1.0610 gave additional profits of 60 and 120 pips at no risk.
+Thus, the eventual decline to 1.067 and then to 1.0610 gave additional profits of 60 and 120 pips.
+Remember that these profits came at no risk.
 In total, this trade returned a total of 200 pips in profits, with the initial risk of 60 pips, which is more than 1:3 risk/reward set up.

 The next example shows a long set up method, which is slightly mixed.
 Here you can see that there was a swing failure at C. After price broke out above point B, there was no reversal at B, but instead, price fell lower (0.9910).
 This does not change our bias unless price fell below 0.9910.

 Then, we can see price lifting off, only to fall back to B with a reversal Renko bar at 0.9960.
 So we go long here with stops at 0.9910.
-The first target is of course 0.9990 the previous peak, and the next target comes in at 1.0010, followed by 1.0060.
+The first target is of course 0.9990 which is the previous peak.
+The next target comes in at 1.0010, followed by 1.0060.

-Here, the initial risk was 50 pips which was then moved to break even as soon as price reached the first target, giving a profit of 40 pips, followed by 50 pips and 100 pips which came at no risk left on the table with the additional benefit of already having made 40 pips.
+The initial risk was 50 pips which was moved to break even upon reaching the first target.
+This gave a profit of 40 pips.
+The remainder of the profits of 50 and 100 pips came at virtually no risk left on the table.
+There was also the additional benefit of already having made 40 pips.

-As you can see from the above two examples, the set up is very simple and doesn’t quite require and indicators.
-The key to success with this strategy is of course being patient enough (as you can see in the second example above) where if you weren’t patient enough for price to fall back to B, it would have been a lost opportunity or a bad trade if you entered earlier.
+From the above two examples, the set up is very simple and doesn’t quite require any indicators.
+The key to success with this strategy is of course in being patient.
+Patient enough as you can see in the second example.
+Being impatient would have resulted in a lost trade or a bad entry.